Here are some notes about cookies that I keep forgetting..

 document.cookie = "name=value; expires=Fri, 31 Dec 9999 23:59:59 GMT;";

-Browser will only transmit the cookie to server if the request is using HTTPS.
-You can set it from server by setting following in the response header.
+Or you can set it from the server by setting following in the response header.

 Set-Cookie: access_token=secretpanda; HttpOnly;

 HttpOnly cookie does not mitigate the risk of CSRF, however.